 To shop and compare plans now, go to AccessHealthCT.com and click "Compare Plans".

-- Bronze: Plans in the Bronze level will have lower monthly premium costs, but may require you to meet high deductibles before the plan will start paying for the services you get.
-This makes bronze plans cheap to have but expensive to use.
-They may be best for people who do not think they will need to use their coverage, but want protection against the high costs of serious health events.
+Bronze Plans: May have lower monthly premiums, but may require you to meet high deductibles before the plan will start paying for the services you receive.
+This means Bronze plans may be cheaper to have, but more expensive to use.